k-d-l/akili-grid/README.md

 sample_strategy as it reads is a sample strategy that will run on FTX.
 You can use this as a base to design your own grid strategy and I recommend you read through it thoroughly.

+The bot can actually run.
+To install
+1. Clone the repo
+2. Install the dependencies
+`pip install -r requirements.txt`
+3. Create the environment variables (see the sample_config.ini)
+4. CREATE YOUR OWN STRATEGY
+5. Run as above